rberlind/hashicorp-demo/README.md

 1. `export VAULT_TOKEN=<root_token>`, replacing \<root_token\> with the root token returned in the previous step.
 1. Run `./setup_vault.sh` to do the rest of the Vault initialization and to start the Nomad server.
 You should see output like this:

-Before running this, you must first do the following: vault init -key-shares=1 -key-threshold=1 which will give you and Unseal Key 1 and Initial Root Token vault unseal
+"Before running this, you must first do the following: vault init -key-shares=1 -key-threshold=1 which will give you and Unseal Key 1 and Initial Root Token vault unseal